 Soon after we removed the reef the wind increased and changed direction, coming almost astern.
 While adjusting the main sheet we took an unexpected gybe.
 I was sitting at that time in front of the companion way.
 The sheet which is attached to the boom and on a traveler rail in front of where I was sitting caught me and and squeezed me to the wall.
 The wind was knocked out of me and Manos was rather scared.
 Fortunately I did not suffer any damage other then some rather sore muscles.
 But will have to be very careful.
 To avoid such gybing in the future we set a preventer line and changed our course to a less direct one.
 Now we were zigzagging around our course but were safe from accidental gybes.
 Despite this near mishap I was very thrilled to be sailing, and fast, in the Atlantic.

 By 1930 we had made over 75 M. Every 3-4 hours I make an entry into the logbook of our speed, wind direction and speed, and position.
 The position I also marked on the paper chart.
 These are in addition to the electronic records kept by the GPS/Chart Plotter and on the logging page of the Navtex.
 So far we have passed several fishing boats.

-Manos has been too sleepy and tired so I kept the first watch but in the evening there was no traffic.
+Manos was too sleepy and tired so I kept the first watch but in the evening there was no traffic.
 I cooked some rice and made an omelet: Manos was not hungry.
-My arm and left side are very stiff and hurt.
-Nevertheless I am exhilarated by the smooth and fast sailing on the ocean towards our distant landfall to let such things bother me.
+My arm and left side were very stiff and were hurting.
+Nevertheless I was exhilarated by the smooth and fast sailing on the ocean towards our distant landfall to let such things bother me.